PMArkive/SMEncounterRNGTool/README.md

 - Solgaleo/Lunala: No dialogue, stand in front of it
 - UBs & wild Pokemon: "Use this item" (Honey)
 - Type:Null, Porygon, Aerodactyl, Magearna, Munchlax, Machamp and other event Pokemon: "You received xxx!"

+## Marks under Blink Column
+- ★: One person on the map will blink soon, a warning for nearby frames.
+- ?: The spread might be affected by the history of NPC status so it's unsafe.
+- -: The safe frames the tool can 100% predict.

 ## Some Parameters: